 [Regulation 60 amended in Gazette 20 Jun 1997 p.
 2843.]

-61. Additional circumstances when payments may be made by instalments
+61. Instalments, additional circumstance when rates may be paid by

 Where a local government imposes rates after amending the rate record under section 6.39(2)(b) payment of the total amount of the rates may be made by the method of payment by instalments set forth in the local government’s annual budget for the financial year in which the rates are imposed.

-62. Instalments for interim rating
+62. Rates re-assessed under Act s.
+6.40, when rates due etc.

 (1) Section 6.50(1) and (2) are to be applied to a rate notice given after a re-assessment of rates under section 6.40 (interim notice).

 (2) If —